 Property Unit: The Property Unit is staffed by Evidence Room Clerk Celia Engle.
 The Property Unit is responsible for the safekeeping of all found property, recovered stolen items, trial evidence and some prisoners property.

-The Investigative Division is commanded by Captain Allen George.
+The Investigative Division is commanded by Sergeant Chris Sparks.
 The Assistant Division Commander is Lieutenant Jay Whisenant.
-Sergeant Chris Sparks is the supervisor.
 The Division has six Case Investigators, three Lab Techs, two Warrant Unit Investigators and two division secretaries currently assigned.
 The Investigative Division is divided into four Units: